-- Participating councils are entitled to receive back 50% of the total amount submitted to the Culture of Life Foundation. - Buck-A-Month refund checks will be printed and returned to councils at the Nebraska Knights of Columbus Leadership Training Seminar in July. - Funds returned to your council (if you participate in the Buck-A-Month program) can be used for your parish and local community Culture of Life projects and activities. - The first place to look for potential Buck-A-Month members is from your council membership roster.
+- Participating councils are entitled to receive back 50% of the total amount submitted to the pro-life organization(s) of your choice. - Buck-A-Month refund checks will be printed to the pro-life organization and sent to the council for presentation opportunities. - The first place to look for potential Buck-A-Month members is from your council membership roster.
 Include a Buck-A-Month form with annual membership dues.
 A sample form is on our Nebraska K of C website https://nebraskakofc.org/programs/buck-a-month.html. - It is recommended that your council conduct its Buck-A-Month drive from January 1st to April 1st. - When preparing to send contributions to the Culture of Life Foundation, clearly mark them as a Buck-A-Month submission and include your Council number.
-This will help to ensure that your council is credited properly, and the correct refund check amount is returned to your council.
+This will help to ensure that your council is credited properly, and the correct donation check amount is returned to your council.
 Funds not clearly marked as Buck-A-Month will be assumed as a One Rose, One Life contribution.
 Forward Buck-A-Month contributions to the Knights of Columbus, Culture of Life Foundation of Nebraska before July 1st. - The suggested dollar amount for an individual membership is \$12 (Buck-A-Month); however, any amount is very much appreciated.